-companies.
 ASIET is an association made up of the main telecommunications operators in Latin America.

-the support of preventive actions to disabled people and social integration of people with disabilities.
+The Telephone Association for Assistance for the Disabled (ATAM) has as its main purpose the support of preventive actions to disabled people and social integration of people with disabilities.

-focused on improving broadband networks so that they can be faster and smarter.
+The Broadband Forum is a non-profit industrial organisation focused on improving broadband networks so that they can be faster and smarter.